alf4ridzi/simplecoin/README.md

 # simplecoin
-Simplecoin project for school
-we will add README.md
+Simplecoin project for school\n we will add README.md later